 We publish a members only newsletter ‘Household Words’ to coincide with each meeting.

 ‘Boz in Oz’, which includes articles written by the members themselves, has been a yearly publication since its inception in 2004.
-It is distributed at our Christmas lunch or the first meeting of the year.
+It is now distributed each February at the first meeting of the year.
 For those member who provide a stamped self addressed envelope in A4 size, it can also be posted.